NicoShanstrom/methods_cfu/self_eval.md

 # Self-Evaluation

 - Reflect on your learning and work today.
 What are you most proud of?
+ - I started off pretty good with the built in methods, and then when it came to final practice it pretty much sunk my happiness.
+The code that i was entering looked right when compared to the class reading, and then when trying to make it run i got all kinds of error messages and i tried over and over and over and over again to figure out what the problem was.
+I cannot seem to get past this.
+At this time, I have to lay this to rest and hope that someone can assist me in learning it.
+I kind of figured that we may have more assistance here.
+I have worked a lot more than 15-20 hours this week.
+I am lost at methods.
 - What is the power of using methods in our applications?
+    Methods can help us to speed up our coding so we can get more done later on.
+Built in methods are great once you know which ones to us for what, and making your own methods can help for specific variables.
+I am having a very hard time making this flow.
+I hope that I can get a grib on these when we have more assistance.
+Did i fail, did i pass the mod0, I am not sure.
+But, i know more than i did on day one.
+And i am not sure if i am the only one feeling this badly about methods.
+The slack channel is pretty quiet.